14:30-16:30 – Cocanha

 This quartet, leaded by the violinist and ethnomusicologist Roberto Bucci, represent the truest tradition of “staccato” (no contact dance) and “liscio” (contact dance) from Romagna and Bolognese mountains.
 A really rich dance repertoire that is unfortunately in danger of oblivion.

 18:50-20:50 – KV Express

-Featuring many of Sophie’s own compositions, KV Express have released two albums to date – LUNA in 2007 and D-Sensation in 2010.
-Both albums deliver the KV Express slice of Belgian folk-roots music performed with punch, rhythmic variety and ease.
+Featuring many of Sophie’s own compositions, KV Express have released two albums to date: LUNA in 2007 and D-Sensation in 2010.
+Both deliver the KV Express slice of Belgian folk-roots music performed with punch, rhythmic variety and ease.
 They showcase top quality Belgian tunes for lovers of relaxing, creative and crossover acoustic music.
-As coined by one reviewer, KV Express play bal folk music (beautiful waltzes, polkas, schottisches) at Belgian folk festivals and clubs, which is made fo dancing to but great fun to listen to as well!
+As coined by one reviewer, KV Express play bal folk music (beautiful waltzes, polkas, scottishes) at Belgian folk festivals and clubs, which is made for dancing but you can have great fun to listen to as well!

-With the new and 3d album “Zafon”, they are ready to make you enjoy again.
+With the new and 3rd album Zafon, they are ready to make you enjoy again.

 Domenico Celiberti and Alessia Cravero, multi-instrumentalists and singers, have been engaging themselves for many years in several projects of folk musical traditions from the South of Italy.
 They will be accompanied here by Antonella Tavaglione, young and talented singer and tambourine player from Gargano.
 Their repertoire focuses on the typical polyphonic songs and the dancing traditions, in a musical journey through Apulia, Campania, Basilicata and Calabria.